 Brian Capouch and Danilo Zekovic offer a high-level overview of the emerging architecture of progressive web applications, examining code snippets that implement various components and functions and exploring the tools that provide the PWA developer with information about the application, in terms of its adherence to best practices and performance under real-world conditions.

-Danilo Zekovic is a software developer at Compass Holding, where he develops web applications for clients.
-Originally from Novi Sad, Serbia, Danilo is interested in anything that involves programming, web development, and related technologies.
+Danilo Zekovic is a software engineer at Symphony, where he develops web applications for clients.
+He currently lives in Novi Sad, Serbia, where he is attending the graduate school at the University of Novi Sad majoring in software engineering.
+Danilo is interested in anything that involves programming, web development, and related technologies.
 Danilo holds a degree from Saint Joseph’s College.